Bilal092/informativeness/README.md

 https://jmlr.org/papers/v18/16-296.html

-The Code in repository is still under development.
+The code in repository is still under development.
 So far it contains three modules:
 1. Info.py contains two function:
      i) Function Info computes Bures and Cosine Informativeness for general correlation operators with diagonals of ones. ii) Function Info_embeddings computes Bures Informativeness for embedding Z of correlation matrix A onto oblique manifold, where A = Z*Z.T is correlation matrix.